Video Gear I Use

 That’s a great question, however, we haven’t even gotten into the list at all yet.
 So, let’s do that!
 I am going to start by listing the basics along with links to the item for your convenience in case you are interested in purchasing one for yourself:

 - iPhone 11 – Like I already mentioned, this phone shoots video in 4k resolution.
-I quit smoking cigarettes (it’s now been over 20.5 months) and saved the money that I would have spent on a new iPhone 11.
+I quit smoking cigarettes (it’s now been over 7 years) and saved the money that I would have spent on smoking for a new iPhone 11.

 - Movo PR-1 Smartphone Grip Handle Rig with Wrist Strap, Tripod Mount, and Cold Shoe Mount for Lights and Microphones – This universal design fits smartphones from 2.2″ to 3.6″ wide including the iPhone 7 Plus and Galaxy Note.
 Adjustable wrist strap provides a sense of security by preventing accidental drops.
 And more!